 African Americans had never been elected to Congress in high enough numbers to influence legislation, and their increased isolation in the Jim Crow Era further eroded their ability to reach their legislative goals.
-They were often denied the opportunity to speak in the well of the House; their prepared remarks were relegated to the Congressional Record Appendix, which contained speeches for which no time was allotted on the House Floor.
-Yet all five black Representatives from this era attempted to defend the diminishing rights of their black constituencies, considering themselves "surrogate" Representatives for the entire U.S. black population.56 The only African American in Congress from 1897 to 1901, George White elicited laughter from the House Gallery when he said, "I am easily the leader of one thing, and that is the black phalanx on this floor.
+They were often denied the opportunity to speak on the floor of the House; their prepared remarks were relegated to the Congressional Record Appendix, which contained speeches for which no time was allotted during scheduled debate.
+Yet all five black Representatives from this era attempted to defend the diminishing rights of their black constituencies.
+They considered themselves "surrogate" Representatives for the entire U.S. black population.55 The only African American in Congress from 1897 to 1901, George White once said on the floor, “I am easily the leader of one thing, and that is the black phalanx on this floor.
 I have no rival and will not be disturbed in that leadership.”56

 Monetary, Economic, and Foreign Policy Issues

-Serving during the high tide of U.S. colonial acquisitions in the 56th and 57th Congresses (1897–1901), George White—the lone African American in Congress—supported U.S. imperialist acquisitiveness.
-He endorsed the Spanish–American War and voted to annex Cuba and the Philippines.
-However, White expressed concern about the treatment of colonized populations.
-He purposely avoided a vote on the annexation of Hawaii to protest the treatment of Native Hawaiians and later submitted (unsuccessful) legislation for their protection.
-He also used American paternalism toward colonized peoples to garner support for his ultimately unsuccessful anti-lynching legislation and related the issue of imperialism to inequities at home: "Recognize your citizens at home, recognize those at your door, give them the encouragement, give them rights that they are justly entitled to, and then take hold of the people of Cuba and establish a stable and fixed government there that wisdom predicated, which justice may dictate,” White told his House colleagues.
+White’s contradictory approach to imperialism—supporting the land grab, opposing the subjugation of native peoples, questioning whether those same people belonged—demonstrated the difficulty of balancing his persistent pleas for black civil rights at home with America’s imperialist goals abroad.
+In the end, White seemed to prioritize guaranteeing domestic civil liberties and solving America’s inequalities—outlawing lynching, especially—over expansion.
+“Recognize your citizens at home, recognize those at your door, give them the encouragement, give them rights that they are justly entitled to, and then take hold of the people of Cuba and establish a stable and fixed government there that wisdom predicated, which justice may dictate,” White told his House colleagues.
 “Take hold of the Philippine Islands, take hold of the Hawaiian Islands, there let the Christian civilization go out and magnify and make happy those poor, half-civilized people; and then the black man, the white man—yes, all the riff-raff of the earth that are coming to our shores—will rejoice with you in that we have done God’s service and done that which will elevate us in the eyes of the world.”63

 Federal Elections Bill

-On June 26, Lodge opened the debate to support the bill with what one historian describes as a “racial sermon."68 "The first step…toward the settlement of the negro problem and toward the elevation and protection of the race is to take it out of national party politics,” Lodge asserted.
+On June 26, Lodge opened the debate to support the bill with what one historian called a “racial sermon.”67 “The first step . . . toward the settlement of the negro problem and toward the elevation and protection of the race is to take it out of national party politics,” Lodge asserted.
 “This can be done in but one way.
 The United States must extend to every citizen equal rights.”
-Addressing southern Congressmen's tendency to call forth the specter of “negro domination,” he continued, “This bitter appeal to race supremacy, which is always ringing in our ears, is made a convenient stalking horse to defraud white men as well as black men their rights.
-It is an evil which must be dealt with, and if we fail to deal with it we shall suffer for our failure."69 Opponents in the South soon labeled the Federal Elections Bill the “Force Bill” and recalled the chaos caused by federal regulation during the Reconstruction Era.
-“If you could only realize as we do how this measure is destined to retard our progress, destroy confidence, impair development, engender strife, revive bitterness, relegate us to the dark and deplorable conditions of reconstruction, and produce only evil,” Representative Samuel Lanham of Texas declared.70
+Addressing the tendency of southern Congressmen to call forth the specter of “negro domination,” he continued, “This bitter appeal to race supremacy, which is always ringing in our ears, is made a convenient stalking horse to defraud white men as well as black men their rights.
+It is an evil which must be dealt with, and if we fail to deal with it we shall suffer for our failure.”68 Opponents in the South soon labeled the federal elections bill the “Force Bill” and likened it to federal policy during Reconstruction Era.
+“If you could only realize as we do how this measure is destined to retard our progress, destroy confidence, impair development, engender strife, revive bitterness, relegate us to the dark and deplorable conditions of reconstruction, and produce only evil,” Representative Samuel Lanham of Texas declared.69

 Early Congressional Anti-Lynching Campaign